 Resident Advisors, who are peer leaders, live on each floor and are supervised by a Residential Life Coordinator (RLC).
 The RLC is a full-time staff member who also lives in the building to offer support and is trained to handle issues that may arise while living on campus.

 Live in a Community

-With almost 300 people living in the Residence Hall and another 250 just across campus in University Forest Apartments, making connections with others is as easy as opening your door.
+With almost 300 people living in the Hunter Residence Hall and another 250 just across campus in University Forest Apartments, making connections with others is as easy as opening your door.
 There will be regularly planned activities to build community and help residents connect with those who have similar interests.
 Students who live on campus gain a sense of school pride and report greater satisfaction with their college experience.

 Live and Learn